MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/communication.md

 1. _0 → 30 min_: Try on your own
 2. _30 → 60 min_: Ask the team for help
-3. _60+ min_: Time to signal the experts on Slack or GitHub.
+3. _60+ min_: Time to signal the experts on Slack or GitHub